 Option Description Physical Port Available when Port Type is set to VLAN .
 Select the port number.
 VLAN ID Available when Port Type is set to VLAN .
 Type an ID for the VLAN.
 Allow Overlap Between Devices Toggle on to allow overlap between devices and specify the IP address of the other device.
+Advertise via BGP Toggle ON to advertise the subnets of DMZ interfaces that are not allowed overlap to other devices via BGP.
+Toggle OFF to disable advertisement of subnets via BGP.
 IP Address Available when Allow Overlap Between Devices is toggled on.
 Type the IP address of the device that can be overlapped.
 IP Auto Assign Available when Allow Overlap Between Devices is toggled off.
 Toggle on to allow automatic IP assignment from a pool of IP addresses.
 IP Pool Available when IP Auto Assign is toggled on.
 Select the pool of IP addresses to use for automatic assignment.
 If you have not yet created a pool of IP addresses, you can create one.
 In the dropdown list, click Create .
-See also Creating intranet IP pools on page 89.
+See also Creating intranet IP pools on page 101.
 Subnet Mask Length Type the prefix of the IP address or subnet mask.
 DHCP Mode Specify whether to use DHCP for automatic IP assignment.
 Select one of the following options: • None - DHCP is not used. • Server - Enable DHCP server. • Relay - Enable DHCP relay agent.
 DHCP When DHCP Mode is set to Server , select a server from shared resources.
-See Creating DHCP servers on page 88.
+See Creating DHCP servers on page 100.
 When DHCP Mode is set to Relay , select a relay agent from shared resources.
-See Creating DHCP relay agents on page 89.
+See Creating DHCP relay agents on page 100.
 DHCP Pool Auto Assign Available when DHCP Mode is set to Server .
 Toggle on to enable and specify the pool size.
 Access Types Select the types of access to allow on the interface.